ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 2. Process-based: An individual process which has its runtime memory encrypted by an Attesting Environment in a way that no other processes can read and decrypt that memory (e.g., {{SGX}} or {{-PSA}}.)
 3. VM-based: An entire Guest VM (or a set of containers within a host) have been encrypted as a walled-garden unit by an Attesting Environment.
 The result is that the host operating system cannot read and decrypt what is executing within that VM (e.g., SEV or TDX.)

-Each of these categories of Attesters abover will be capable of generating Evidence which is protected using private keys / certificates which are not accessible outside of the corresponding Attesting Environment.
+Each of these categories of Attesters above will be capable of generating Evidence which is protected using private keys / certificates which are not accessible outside of the corresponding Attesting Environment.
 The owner of these secrets is the owner of the identity which is bound within the Attesting Environment.
 Effectively this means that for any Attester identity, there will exist a chain of trust ultimately bound to a hardware-based root of trust in the Attesting Environment.
 It is upon this root of trust that unique, non-repudiable Attester identities may be founded.